bharath-hegde-07/HomeDecor/README.md

 - Successfully registered user
 - Implemented login functionality
 - Worked on User dashboard page
-- Implemented add to cart and view cart funcationality
+- Implemented add to cart and view cart funcationalites

+**12-03-2025**
+- Worked on admin dashboard UI and Funcutionalities
+- Succesfully implemented admin functionalites
+- Learnt about Logging
+- Implemented Logback and  SLF4J logging framework
+- Started on work on the documentation of the project

+**13-03-2025**
+- Working on documentation
+- Created ER diagram and workflow diagram